lenovo/puppet.lenovo-lxca/README.md

 ## Setup
-Once the lxca module becomes a part of the Puppet Forge, it can be installed using the command: puppet module install lxca
+Once the lxca module becomes a part of the Puppet Forge, it can be installed using the command: puppet module install lenovo-lxca

 Till then, download the entire contents of this repository to the directory /etc/puppetlabs/code/modules/lxca on the Puppet server

 ### Beginning with Lxca Module in puppet

 Before you can use the lxca module, you must create a proxy system able to run puppet device.
 Your Puppet agent will serve as the proxy for the puppet device subcommand.
+This module can used as host also.

 ## Usage